Firewall & Router Configuration

 On this topic

-If you plan to use remote extensions or a VoIP Provider, you will have to make changes to your firewall configuration, in order for 3CX Phone System to communicate successfully with your SIP trunks and remote IP Phones.
-This chapter gives you a generic overview of the ports that need to be opened/statically forwarded on your firewall.
+If you plan to use remote extensions or a VoIP Provider, you need to make changes to your firewall configuration, in order for the 3CX Phone System to communicate successfully with your SIP trunks and remote IP Phones.
+This guide gives you a generic overview of the ports that need to be opened/statically forwarded on your firewall.
 We also have detailed guides for popular firewalls that take you step by step to the correct configuration of your firewall.
-You can learn more about Routers, NAT, VoIP and Firewalls in this article.
+You can learn more in Routers, NAT, VoIP and Firewalls.

 Step 1: Configure the Ports for your SIP Trunk / VoIP Provider

-Open the following ports to allow 3CX Phone System to communicate with the VoIP Provider/SIP Trunk & WebRTC:
+Open the following ports to allow 3CX Phone System to communicate with the VoIP Provider/SIP Trunk and WebRTC:

 - Port 5060 (inbound, UDP) for SIP communications.

-Note that the above port ranges are the default ports in 3CX Phone System.
+Note that the above port ranges are the default ports in the 3CX Phone System.
 You can adjust these ports from the 3CX Management Console, in the “Settings” > “Network” > “Ports” function.

-Step 2: Configure the ports for remote 3CX clients
+Step 2: Configure the Ports for Remote 3CX Apps

-To allow users to use their 3CX clients remotely, on Android, iOS, Mac or Windows, you must open the following ports:
+To allow users to use their 3CX apps remotely, on Android, iOS, Mac or Windows, you must open the following ports:

 - Port 5090 (inbound, UDP and TCP) for the 3CX tunnel